reireynoso/amazon-clone/README.md

 - Users can add products to their cart and purchase the products.
 - Payment is simulated through Stripe API.
 - Users can view products based on category
-- Users can search for products
+- Users can search for products (that exist)

-## Work in Progress
-- Persist cart

 ## Tech Stack
 - React
 - Firebase
+- Cloud Firestore

 ## Tools
 - React Router